trexrush/algs/README.md

 - cache VC results
 - image, serviceworker and prefetch astro integrations (PWA / Load Optimization)
 - maintain collapsed / selected algs in localstorage
-- allow algs/set to show up in a set order and mix up algs/sets?
 - option to invert an alg to show the right handed version (change name?
 EDIT - or just style the component to show that its inverted)
 - link to twizzle? link to trainer once thats set up?
 - TRY to make PWA
 - make some flag to bypass algvis or us a different alg than display? maybe a shorthand?
-(ex. where I say fruruf [ZBLL] or the pll parity cases like [J PERM] [PARITY])
+(ex. where I say fruruf [ZBLL] or the pll parity cases like [J PERM] [PARITY]) (needed to pull parityPLL, parityOLL and OLL from the API)
+- allow algs/set to show up in a set order and mix up algs/sets? (wanted for PLL, needed to pull OLL/PLL from sheet)
-- add Parity OLL/PLL
+- add Parity OLL/PLL, PLL, OLL